 A joint effort: Understanding what’s good for your joints

-This broadcast brings together the leading experts of La Trobe University and The Australian Ballet to share the valuable insights they have uncovered into traditional and emerging options for treating and protecting joints.
-Joined by The Australian Ballet’s Principal Dancer, Amber Scott providing the athlete’s perspective on the impact the research is having.
+The broadcast, A joint effort: Understanding what’s good for your joints, brought together the leading experts of La Trobe University and The Australian Ballet to share the valuable insights they have uncovered into traditional and emerging options for treating and protecting joints.
+The Australian Ballet’s Principal Dancer, Amber Scott provided the athlete’s perspective on the impact of the research.

 Is imaging important to help inform practitioners about what's going on in the joint and develop a plan to improve pain etc.?

 Scans and X-rays are not able to indicate which, if any, of the imaging findings are linked to the person's clinical condition, e.g. pain, stiffness or swelling.
 Practitioners typically use the patient history and presentation and assessment of the joint to guide management .
 Imaging is important in ruling out serious pathology, e.g. fracture and can guide diagnosis.

 Are the strengthening exercises tailored to each dancer or are they given a generic set?

 All dancers are tested each year, and a general company program is modified to each dancer’s level of ability at a given time.
 Progressions of the core set of exercises are tailored to the individual dancer as they progress through their career.
 Specific strength training programs might be instigated if a group of dancers are soon to perform a repertoire that requires specific strength.
 Programs are tailored if a dancer is in rehabilitation from injury.